freiburgermsu/codons/docs/source/index.rst

    :target: https://pepy.tech/project/Codons
    :alt: Downloads

-The Codons module is a lightweight tool for 1) conducting transcription and translation of genetic sequences, either from a FASTA format or a string; 2) making and reading FASTA or multi-FASTA files; and 3) conducting BLAST searches of protein and nucleotide sequences.
+The Codons module is a lightweight tool for a) conducting transcription and translation of genetic sequences, either from a FASTA formated file or a string; b) making and reading FASTA or multi-FASTA files of genetic and protein sequences; and c) conducting BLAST searches of protein and nucleotide sequences.
 Example Notebooks of these features are offered in the "examples" directory of the `Codons GitHub repository <https://github.com/freiburgermsu/codons/tree/main/examples>`_.